element-hq/policies/docs/matrix-org/privacy_notice.md

 Rooms have different visibility settings which are determined by the room administrators.
 The history visibility possibilities are the following, by increasing order of openness (least open first):

-- `joined`: people need to join the room to see the history, and will only see the messages sent after they joined.
-This behaviour is similar to the experience of IRC on a bouncer, and is how all IRC channels are bridged to Matrix by default
+- `joined`: people need to join the room to see the history, and will only see the messages sent after they joined. +
-- `invited`: people need to join the room to see the history, and will only see the messages after they were invited.
+- `invited`: people can only see messages sent after they were joined, no history is visible before that point.
 - `shared`: people need to join the room to see the history, but will then see the history up to when this visibility setting was set (the change is not retroactive).
 - `world_readable`: everyone can see the room history without even joining the room.